IB DP Biology- A4.2 Conservation of biodiversity - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-Simpson’s Diversity Index measures biodiversity the variety and abundance of species in an ecosystem.
-A higher value (closer to 1) means more diversity.
-Ecosystems with greater biodiversity are usually more resilient and better able to recover from disturbances like oil spills because they have more species that can adapt or fill ecological roles.
+Simpson’s Diversity Index measures biodiversity—the variety and abundance of species in an ecosystem.
+A higher value (closer to 1) indicates greater diversity.
+Ecosystems with higher biodiversity are generally more resilient and can recover faster from environmental disturbances such as oil spills, since a wider variety of species ensures that some can adapt or fill lost ecological roles.

 Evaluation of Each Option:

-(B) Correct – A higher diversity index means more species variety, allowing the ecosystem to better withstand and recover from damage.
+(B) Correct — A higher diversity index means more species diversity, allowing the ecosystem to better resist and recover from damage.

-(D) Incorrect – While oil is toxic, ecosystems can recover over time, especially those with higher biodiversity.
+(D) Incorrect — While oil is harmful, ecosystems with high diversity can recover over time.

 Question